microsoft/debug-adapter-protocol/specification.md

   filters: string[];

   /**
    * Configuration options for selected exceptions.
+The attribute is only honored by a debug adapter if the capability 'supportsExceptionOptions' is true.
    */
   exceptionOptions?: ExceptionOptions[];
 }